2024 Tech Layoffs: Over 260,000 jobs slashed globally since January

 After cutting 6,000 jobs earlier this year, Dell has now announced an additional reduction of approximately 10% of its workforce, or around 12,500 employees.
 This latest round of layoffs is part of a major reorganisation within the company, which includes establishing a new division focused on AI products and services.
 These cuts build on the previous fiscal year’s reductions, during which Dell eliminated 13,000 positions due to a slowdown in hardware sales, including personal computers.

-Dell’s sweeping layoffs came just days after semiconductor manufacturer Intel announced its own plan to cut over 15,000 jobs—the largest single layoff of 2024 yet, affecting more than 15% of its workforce.
+Dell’s sweeping layoffs came just days after semiconductor manufacturer Intel announced its own plan to cut over 15,000 jobs – the largest single layoff of 2024 yet, affecting more than 15% of its workforce.
 These cuts are reportedly part of the company’s effort to reduce costs by over $10 billion in its fiscal 2025.
 The decision follows a steep 20% drop in Intel’s share price after the company reported a $1.6 billion loss for the April-June period, a sharp contrast to the $1.5 billion profit recorded during the same period the previous year.
 As CEO Pat Gelsinger noted in a memo, Intel has yet to fully capitalise on the AI boom the same way other semiconductor companies, such as Nvidia, have.

-EV manufacturer Tesla ranks third in layoffs this year so far, cutting approximately 10% of its workforce, or about 14,000 employees.
+EV manufacturer Tesla ranks fifth in layoffs this year so far, cutting approximately 10% of its workforce, or about 14,000 employees.
 CEO Elon Musk explained that the reductions were necessary due to the company’s rapid expansion, which led to duplication of roles and functions in some areas.
 This move follows a disappointing quarterly delivery report, where Tesla missed delivery estimates and recorded a rare year-over-year decline in sales.

-China’s Li Auto also ranks high on the list, having reduced its workforce by 10,000 employees, which represents 77.52% of all job cuts made by Chinese companies since the beginning of the year.
+China’s Li Auto also ranks high on the list, having reduced its workforce by 10,000 employees, which represents over 70% of all job cuts made by Chinese companies since the beginning of the year.
 German software giant SAP has sacked around 9,500 positions as part of its 2024 restructuring plan, while Japan’s Toshiba has eliminated 9,000 roles.
 Other companies with significant workforce reductions include Getir, Paytm, Telefónica, Microsoft, and Xerox.

 Methodology